stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 ## Step 5: obtain testing tokens

-Uploading and calling smart contracts requires you to pay fees to the network in order to process the transactions.
+Uploading and calling smart contracts requires you to pay network fees to process the transactions.
 You need to get some testnet tokens, so you can pay the fees in the next steps.

 The **STX faucet** is an API endpoint you can call to request testnet tokens for the new account.
 In the terminal, run the following command: